dxps/go_playground/hex1_url-shortener/readme.md

 Currently, it listens for interrupt signals that you can send by doing a `CTRL+C` in the terminal where the server was started.

 ## Usage

 See below the two main HTTP calls that can be used.

+After each call is processed, you can see in the terminal processing related log entries that include timestamp, source IP, request, and processing time.

 ### Adding a new entry